 - A section on the benefits of solar energy

 - A description on the types of solar energy use: active or passive

 - A section on the different options for homes (solar panels, solar-powered water heaters)

 - A list containing fun facts about solar energy

 - A section with links to more information about solar energy (these can be internal links to other informative, relevant content you host on your site about the subject)

 Another option for the “more information” section of your glossary pages would be to work in external links to related content.
 Linking to other websites may seem counter intuitive (particularly when the goal is to get them into your funnel) but linking out to the content of others can be a huge win.
 More on this approach later in the goals section.

-As for content length, I recommend a threshold of at least 600 words.
+As for content length, best practices recommend a threshold of at least 600 words.
 Now to be clear, it’s not entirely about word count for the sake of hitting a specific number.
-Your content still needs to be well-written and informative, regardless of length.
+The content still needs to be well-written and informative, regardless of length.

 - Including enough information in your page content to make it a high-value, educational resource